Budibase/website/content/blog/alternatives/jotform.md

 #### Cons

 Some users might find that Formbricks is a little bit too technical for their needs or knowledge level.
-For instance, some reports state that we might need custom code for more advanced customization or to create our own integrations.
+For instance, some reports state that some coding skills might be helpful for advanced tasks, like creating our own integrations.

 As such, for a more streamlined, easy-to-implement JotForm alternative, we might want to look elsewhere.